Methods for Isometric Training

 Isometric contraction means that no movement is performed during a muscle contraction, which is most often done by pulling or pushing against an immovable object.
 The reason for doing isometric contractions could be to work around a sticking point or prime your muscles, tendons and ligaments for heavier loads but in a safe way.
-There are theories that this training can desensitize the Golgi tendon organ (GTO) and reduce the self inhibitory signals evoked by GTO on the agonist muscles during heavy loads.
+There are theories that this training can desensitize the Golgi tendon organ (GTO) and reduce the self-inhibitory signals evoked by GTO on the agonist’s muscles during heavy loads.

 #2 Spotter assisted.
-Set whatever belt length you want, lets say enough for a full concentric action.
-Spotter retracts some belt on the shaft to put athlete in desired position.
+Set whatever belt length you want, let’s say enough for a full concentric action.
+Spotter retracts some belt on the shaft to put an athlete in the desired position.
 Spotter holds flywheel as athletes push/pull without moving.
-Benefit here is less strain on belt attachment pin and the preferred option for stronger subjects or maximal efforts.
-I’ts not that much effort for the spotter as you might think and any spotter can hold back a decent squatter.
-Spotter can use gloves for safety.
+The benefit here is less strain on belt attachment pin and the preferred option for stronger subjects or maximal efforts.
+It’s not that much effort for the spotter as you might think and any spotter can hold back a decent squatter.
+A spotter can use gloves for safety.
 Try it!
 Watch video.

 Push all out (isometric) for at least 1 second to reach your max force and then the let the spotter release you by letting go of the flywheel and you will fly away.

 If the preceding isometric contraction is too long it will add fatigue and lower output.
-Adjust individually, and use kMeter for assessement and evaluation.
-In tests we have seen up to 10% higher peak and average power in the following dynamic set.
+Adjust individually, and use kMeter for assessment and evaluation.
+In tests, we have seen up to 10% higher peak and average power in the following dynamic set.
 Watch video.

 - Introducing the kBox Methods for Isometric Training, by Fredrik Correa